Charles Dawson, Private 291167 (formerly 3724), 1/7th Battalion, Cheshire Regiment

 Charles enlisted in the Macclesfield Territorials (7th Cheshire Regiment) shortly after the outbreak of war, and trained at Bedford, Cambridge and Northampton.
 He was sent out to Egypt in 1915 with his father, Pte Alfred Dawson, relinquishing his rank of Corporal in order to do so.
 Father and son served together in Egypt for a time before Alfred was transferred to the Royal Garrison Artillery.

-Charles took part in both battles of Gaza, and died on 19th December 1917 during the capture and defence of Jerusalem; his mother was then living at 71 Saville Street.
+Charles took part in both battles of Gaza, and died of wounds on 19 December 1917 during the capture and defence of Jerusalem; his death was reported in the Macclesfield Times on 4 January 1918:

 In 1911, Charles Mitchell lived next door at 69 Saville Street.
 He also served with the 1/7th Cheshire Regiment in Egypt and died on 20th December 1917, the day after Charles Dawson.